Last updated on April 25th, 2023 at 05:32 pm

 You'll find full instructions and measurements in the recipe card at the bottom of the post.

-Step 1.
-Make the dressing.
-To make the dressing, simply whisk the ingredients a bowl making sure the sugar dissolves.
+Make your lemongrass tofu salad dressing.
+To make the dressing, simply whisk the ingredients in a bowl, making sure the sugar dissolves.

 In a large bowl, combine the soba noodles with the massaged kale leaves - don't forget to massage your kale! - and toss together.